FAQ(s)

 • Who can serve as an advisor?

-An advisor can be a non-involved student, faculty member, or administrative staff member.
-The respondent may also bring an attorney at his/her own expense to serve as an advocate.
+An advisor can be a non-involved student, faculty member, or administrative staff member of Kutztown University.
+The respondent may have an attorney, at their own expense, serve as their advisor.
+Students are not required to have an advisor but may elect to have one.

-Non-Title IX Cases: Students may choose to contact a Student Conduct Advisor (SCA).
+Non-Title IX Cases: Students can contact a Student Conduct Advisor (SCA) if interested.
 Volunteer SCAs assist students in navigating the student conduct process.
 An SCA can help educate students about the conduct process, hearings, appeal procedures, and provide general support.

-Title IX Cases: For Sexual Misconduct Policy cases, a student can have an advisor of choice regardless of university affiliation serves as their advisor.
-If a student does not have an advisor, the university will provide an advisor to assist the student at their formal hearing.
+Title IX Cases: For Sexual Misconduct Policy cases, a student can have an advisor of choice regardless of university affiliation to act as their advisor.
+Trained advisors are available to assist students in this capacity.

 • Why aren't the terms "guilty" and "not guilty" used in the student conduct process?